How to setup self hosted wiki for your startup

 The Setup

-Here’s the Docker Compose file to get you :
+Here’s the Docker Compose file you can use to do the complete setup:

 services: